Verizon to sell wireline operations and towers worth over $15 bln

 Moreover, Verizon on Thursday announced plans to buyback shares worth $5 billion.

-Verizon has been exploring steps to speed up its debt repayment and divest assets to help fund repurchasing some shares it issued after it announced the Vodafone deal.
+Verizon has been exploring steps to speed up its debt repayment.
+Executives have said that divesting assets could help Verizon repurchase some shares it issued after it announced the Vodafone deal.

-The company will use capital raised in these two transactions to invest in upgrading its network, deliver shareholder returns and repay debt, Chief Executive Lowell McAdam said in a call with investors after the announcement.

-“We remain committed to getting back to our pre-Vodafone transaction credit rating profile in the 2018 to 2019 time frame.”
-McAdam said.

 The company has been investing heavily in growing its wireless business while reducing spend on its broadband Internet and telephone services.